-This page is intended for anyone who was or will be involved in team scheduling, whether it’s the association scheduler, team manager, Snowbelt rep, or just some parent who filled in at the Schedulers Meeting.
-Please feel free to forward this page on to anyone who is involved with scheduling at any level.
+This survey is intended for anyone who will be involved in team scheduling next season, whether it’s the association scheduler, team manager, Snowbelt rep, etc. Please feel free to forward this page on to anyone who is involved with Snowbelt scheduling at any level.

 Take a mental journey back to Monday, October 23, 2017.
 Remember the hot, crowded room?
 Remember the noise?
 Remember the Monday night drive home, knowing you had to be at work on Tuesday morning?

 In my opinion, the Schedulers Meeting as we do it today has both pros and cons.
 Off the top of my head:

 - Within 24 hours of the league schedule being released, you have a large majority (if not all) of your games scheduled.
 (When we tried doing this only over e-mail with no meeting, it took 2 weeks for some associations to complete their schedule.)

 - Since everyone is in the same room, all the schedulers are easily accessible — No waiting for e-mail replies.